 Once you have chosen the educator who will be the perfect fit for your family, they will work alongside you to provide you with flexible care arrangements that work around a settling-in transition for your child, the hours you require care and potential drop off or pick up options.
 Our service exists to meet the needs of our families and we know that these needs can be changeable depending on your family’s circumstances.

 We’re all about making the complicated simple.
-We do this by taking care of payment administration to keep paperwork and admin to a minimum for our families.
+We can do this by taking care of payment administration to keep paperwork and admin to a minimum for our families.
 All you need to do is authorise us to take care of your educator’s pay and then set up the agreed online payment.
-Best of all, our business and finance services are free for all families to access.

 Tiny Nation holds weekly teacher-led events and outings for children and educators to attend.
 Getting out and about in the local community is an important benefit of home-based early childhood education.
 It allows your child to make connections to the world around them, learn to explore unfamiliar environments and engage with people from all walks of life.
 It grows their confidence, curiosity and capability and challenges them to adapt to changing environments and situations.
 This is a healthy (and important) part of their development and learning.
 Our weekly events and outings provide an opportunity for children to be around a larger group of other children and educators, socialising with their peers and engaging in play-based learning activities.